vijaywinner-eng/Build-Agents-from-Scratch/README.md

 A gentle, local-first introduction to AI agents.

-This repository teaches how AI agents actually work by building **one agent** step by step from a single local LLM call.
+How AI agents actually work by building **one agent** step by step from a single local LLM call.

-**No frameworks.
-No cloud APIs.
-No hidden reasoning.
-No magic.**

 > Prefer JavaScript?
 A JavaScript / Node.js version of these ideas, structured differently, is available at [github.com/pguso/ai-agents-from-scratch](https://github.com/pguso/ai-agents-from-scratch).